 02. Shards of Light

 Coming from an audio background and having had a very keen interest in Hi-Fi then moving into composing my own music has given me a different perspective on the 24 bit vs 16 bit debate.
 It is possible to export a track from any DAW into both 16 bit and 24 bit formats with dither but without any extra tweaks to the mastering stage for the 24 bit version.
 I think many commercial 24 bit recordings are just re-mastered with less compression and more care so this makes the 24 bit version sound better which confuses the debate.

 I have done tests on tracks that have been exported as 16 bit/44.1, 24 bit/44.1, 24 bit/48, 24 bit/88.2 and 24 bit/96.
 A well mastered 16 bit CD ready recording can sound very good indeed.
-However with trained ears and high end headphones the jump to 24 bit is noticeable if subtle.
-The sound is richer and the overall sound seems to lose 'digital edginess'.
-I would take the 24 bit over 16 bit audio given the choice unless the price difference was too much.
+However with trained ears and high end headphones the jump to 24 bit is noticeable but very subtle.
+The sound seems to lose the brighter 'digital edginess'.
+I would take the 24 bit over 16 bit audio if the price difference is small.
 However the jump in sample rates from 44.1 to 48/88/96 has much less impact than the jump to 24 bit from 16 bit.
-This I think is were I would draw the line and recordings of 24 bit 192khz do seem rather pointless.
+This I think is were I would draw the line and sales of recordings of 24 bit 192khz do seem rather pointless.
 For now I will stick with supplying releases in both 16 bit and occasionally 24 bit formats but both at 44.1Khz.

 1920 x 1080 Album Poster Attached...